 We will next inquire into the moral effects pro- by which they are therefore best enabled to obtain duced by this portion of our social economy.
 Thu, their livelihood.
+On coming out of the mine, after a speaks the report, in reference to this part of the hard day's work, the poor wife has little time and pletely naked, the girls working with them as des- quently makes no allowance for his wife's condition. cribed; and in both countles the immoralities described

+Mr. Kennedy, one of the Lancashire commissioners

-On coming out of the mine, after a speaks the report, in reference to this part of the hard day's work, the poor wife has little time and says :-"The moral condition of the colliers and their children, in this district, is decidedly amongst the lowest of any portion of the working classes.
-It appeared that out of 1,113 males, between thirteen dren have stated they could read an easy book, I have put them to the test, and, with very few exceptions, I have found that their attention was so completely absorbed in the mechanical process of deciphering the letters and spelling the words, that they did not nnderstand the meaning of a single sentence."
+"The moral condition of the colliers and their children, in this district, is decidedly amongst the to school instead of passing their time amidst the danlowest of any portion of the working classes.
+It appeared that out of 1,113 males, between thirteen scenes before described; but at the same time he does and eighteen years of age, 239 per cent. can write not consider that there can be any great permanent their names; that of 206 females of the same age, 1.3 per cent. can write their names.
+When the children have stated they could read an easy book, I have mines." put them to the test, and, with very few exceptions, I have found that their attention was so completely absorbed in the mechanical process of deciphering the letters and spelling the words, that they did not nnderstand the meaning of a single sentence."
+And he adds .-